CyberReboot/vent/docs/source/quickstart.rst

 **4.** Now we have a plugin that can process files with the extension ``.pcap``.

    1. Now, at the Vent main menu, look for the field ``File Drop``.
 This is the folder that Vent watches for new files.
-By default, the path is ``/tmp/user_name/vent_files``
    2. Move or copy a ``.pcap`` file into the path.
 Vent will recognize this new file and start ``tcpdump_hex_parser``.
 Depending on the size of the ``.pcap`` file, it could take anywhere from a few seconds to minutes.
+You should see the ``jobs running`` counter increase by one and, after the plugin is finished running, the ``completed jobs`` counter will increase by one.

 Congrats!
 Vent is setup and has successfully recognized the pcap file and ran a plugin that specifically deals with pcaps.
+You can now remove the ``tcpdump_hex_parser`` via the ``Plugins`` sub-menu and install your own :ref:`customventplugin-label`